 At Birmingham City University we aim to embed sustainability into our processes, curriculum, and provide a range of activities, engagement and training for staff and students.
 We currently offer the following ways to get involved or learn about the environment and what we do:

 Staff environmental awareness training

-Student Environmental awareness training
+Student environmental awareness training

 Student Environmental Awareness Training modules will soon be incorporated into our Graduate+ Awards Programme.
 Graduate+ is an extra-curricular awards framework which complements any degree, turning high-calibre students into work-ready graduates.

-Our environmental commitee
+Our environmental committee

 The Environmental Representative for the University & College Union is also one of our Environmental Champions, enabling input in the environmental management and steer at the University.

 We host a range of environmental events throughout the year to get involved in, including the chance to volunteer.
 See our Events Page for more information.
 Get in touch if you are interested in volunteering.

-The Student Union and societies
+The Students' Union and societies

 Look out for social media updates, posters around the campuses, newsletter updates and data on our digital screens as a few ways we will keep in touch about environmental matters.